Skip to Content

 Agios Epiktitos Taverna serves delicious food and wine alongside a stunning view over Cyprus

 Go for the local Cypriot food.
 Stay for the wine!
 With exceptional views, cheerful waiting staff, and mouth-watering food, it’s no surprise Agios Epiktitos is as popular as it is.
 Their meat meze is one of the best in Limassol.
-To give you an idea – all meats are grilled on Cypriot carob wood, the lountza (Cypriot smoked ham) cooked in a yummy rich wine sauce.
+To give you an idea – all meats are grilled on Cypriot carob wood, and the ‘lountza' (Cypriot smoked ham) is cooked in a yummy rich wine sauce.
 The other reason we love this place so much is because it’s super romantic and the views over Limassol are very impressive!

 Piatsa Gourounaki in Nicosia